course-details-portlet

 Knowledge:

-• be able to identify different discourses of development and globalization from diverse fields of academic thought.
+• is able to identify different discourses of development and globalization from diverse fields of academic thought.
 Students will learn the theoretical underpinnings of these discourses and have a deep understanding of how globalization is linked to development challenges.

 Skills: